 When Corey Wyatt started playing drums for the Ringos about a year ago, our plan was to be a quartet with me and Heath Roach each playing guitar like we’ve done for the past 25 or so years.
 It didn’t work out that way.
 Bass player have always been scarce.
 Everybody wants to be the guitar hero except me, I just like to play so I stepped in and now we’re a trio again and its pretty swell.
 Regardless of that, I’m still asking the question of who or what the Ringos are today?
 I don’t know.
 We’re rocking, exploring the universe on sails of pure energy, melody, and sheer high decibel rebel yell unrestrained wall of sound music.

 Peace and love y’all, Kelly

 There are times when everything seems to just go to hell.
 Everything seems to change all a sudden, people freak out about everything and some of them have cause.
-I thought last year would be the long hot summer but I was wrong.
-I should have known it would wait until an election year just to because those aren’t already irritating enough.
+I thought last year would be the long hot summer but I was wrong, every summer is a long hot summer one way or another.

 I tossed together a sort of EP of tunes that seems to describe exactly where my head is right now.

 Some are mine, some aren’t, listen to them, don’t listen to them, insufflate cement mixed with Elmer’s glue and put beans in yr ears.
 I’m not gonna tell you what to do.